nupsea/af-wlm/README.md

 Deploy Your Project Locally
 ===========================

+This project was generated after you ran 'astro dev init' using the Astronomer CLI.
+This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.

 1. Start Airflow on your local machine by running 'astro dev start'.

 This command will spin up 4 Docker containers on your machine, each for a different Airflow component: